Sakrac/IceBro/Basics.md

 ### Using IceBro without connecting to VICE

-To try the example without VICE just click the LOAD icon to bring up the file dialog
+To try the example without VICE just download the Example folder from the IceBro github repo and click the LOAD icon to bring up the file dialog

 ![IceBro Load](Basics/load.png)